dave3d/dicom2stl/README.md

 Getting Started
 ===============
-The script is written in Python and uses 3 external packages, [SimpleITK](https://simpleitk.readthedocs.io/en/master/), [VTK](https://vtk.org), and [pydicom](https://pydicom.github.io/).
+The script is written in Python and uses 4 external packages, [SimpleITK](https://simpleitk.readthedocs.io/en/master/), [SimpleITKUtilities](https://github.com/SimpleITK/SimpleITKUtilities), [VTK](https://vtk.org), and [pydicom](https://pydicom.github.io/).

 The dependencies can be installed using `pip`:
-> pip install SimpleITK vtk pydicom
+> pip install -r requirements.txt

 The options for the main script, **dicom2stl.py**, can be seen by running it:
 > python dicom2stl.py --help